TomBrown123/HAWK_UnitreeA1/README.md

 #### rbd_packages

 - This package was also built using an Ouster and ZED2, and as such needs to first be modified in order to work.
-Unfortunately there is a header file that they placed in their **qre_a1** package which is not included on their github and the **rbd_ros** package, which is supposed to run on the robot, cannot be built with catkin_make as long as it is missing.
+Unfortunately there is a header file that they placed in their **qre_a1** package which is not included on their github.
+The **rbd_ros** package, which is supposed to used on the robot, cannot be built with catkin_make as long as it is missing.
-- However, along with the [Bachelor thesis](https://www.zhaw.ch/storage/engineering/institute-zentren/cai/studentische_arbeiten/Spring_2023/Spring23_BA_PfammatterSchweizer.pdf) it provides a good start for implementing gesture recognition based movements on the A1 if one decided to build it from scratch.
+- However, along with the [Bachelor thesis](https://www.zhaw.ch/storage/engineering/institute-zentren/cai/studentische_arbeiten/Spring_2023/Spring23_BA_PfammatterSchweizer.pdf) describing how it was designed, it provides a good start for implementing gesture recognition based movements on the A1 if one decided to build it from scratch.